krewkrewkrew/Wazuh/README.md

 ## Cost-Efficient Security

 Because Wazuh is free and open source, we can deploy it broadly without per-endpoint licensing fees.
 Horizontal scaling and commodity hardware further reduce the total cost of ownership while delivering enterprise-grade security analytics.

+## Loki Labs Deployment

+The `docker-compose.yml` file in this repository launches the Wazuh manager, indexer, dashboard, and a Filebeat sidecar on a dedicated `loki-security-net` network.
+Services are preconfigured to use certificates issued by the Loki Labs PKI and to forward alerts into the Loki Labs telemetry pipeline.

+Refer to [docs/loki-labs-integration.md](docs/loki-labs-integration.md) for details on authentication, customization, and support resources.

 ## Further Reading